510 Arizona Ave, Santa Monica, CA 90401 | Available 24/7

 Contact Mesriani Law Group if You Have Been in an Accident

-Regardless of if you were wearing your seatbelt or not, if you have been in a car accident that resulted in injury, call Mesriani Law Group to discuss your car accident personal injury claim.
-Our team of licensed and experienced car accident lawyers will help build your case and determine the best course of action to ensure that you are compensated for your injuries and trauma.
+Regardless of if you were wearing your seatbelt or not, if you have been in a car accident that resulted in injury, call the expert car accident lawyers at Mesriani Law Group to discuss your car accident personal injury claim.
+Our team of licensed and experienced car accident attorneys will help build your case and determine the best course of action to ensure that you are compensated for your injuries and trauma.
+Our office is located in Santa Monica and we provide expert legal representation to all of Los Angeles and Southern California.
+Call today to schedule a free consultation!

 Seat Belt Law FAQs